 What If My Work-Related Car Accident Was Another Driver’s Fault?

 In some circumstances, an employee injured in a work car accident may be entitled to both workers’ compensation benefits and personal injury recovery from the at-fault driver.
 The workers’ compensation carrier may be entitled to subrogation rights on some of the benefits paid under the workers’ compensation claim, if the employee receives recovery from the at-fault driver.
 There are important communications that must be made between the parties in the workers’ compensation case and the personal injury case to protect the injured employee.
 Having one law firm represent the employee on both claims can greatly facilitate this.
-At Ramos Law, we have experienced teams of both workers’ compensation and personal injury attorney to handle all litigation related to an on-the-job car accident.
+At Ramos Law, we have experienced teams of both personal injury attorneys and workers’ comp lawyers in Colorado and Arizona to handle all litigation related to an on-the-job car accident.